High-Functioning Anxiety: A Guide for High Achievers in Salt Lake City, Utah

 What is high-functioning anxiety?

 High-functioning anxiety is a term used to describe a type of anxiety where a person appears to be managing their life pretty well on the outside, despite experiencing significant anxiety on the inside.
-People with high-functioning anxiety tend to be overachievers, constantly pushing themselves to excel in different of life, like work, school, relationships, or other responsibilities.
+People with high-functioning anxiety tend to be overachievers, constantly pushing themselves to excel in different aspects of life, like work, school, relationships, or other responsibilities.

 On the surface, they might seem organized, successful, and always on top of things, which can make it hard for others to see the inner struggles they're facing.
 It's like they've mastered the art of "keeping it together" even when their minds are racing with worries and fears.